jdc-cunningham/ml-clip-cam/DEVLOG.md

 Man I am low on time, relying on code I've written in the past and making it super ugly

+2:35 PM

+Okay at this point I have a working controller/python code to start/stop video recordings...

+What I need to do now is do the AP startup and make sure it all works from wifi/local host

 ---

 ### 03/18/2024